Life or Choice?

 Leif: Agreed.
 Then why are you targeting the child?
 The woman should be helped with all her needs; but the child is not responsible for how he or she came into existence.

 Joyce: It just doesn’t seem fair.
-She would be reminded of that monster every time she looks at the child.
+She would be reminded of that monster every time she looks at her child.

-Leif: Would she be better off being reminded of killing her child?
-That can really be debilitating.
-Sometimes in life we need to choose the better of two evils.
-And when we respond in faith, God always brings a great good out of it.
+Leif: Would she be better off being continuously reminded of killing her child?
+That can be debilitating.
+Sometimes in life the right choice is the better choice between two apparent evils.
+And if we respond in faith, God always brings a great good out of it.
 Ask any woman raising her child conceived in rape.
 They can’t imagine the alternative to the love and joy they now have.
 Two wrongs only compound the problem for victim women.
 Remember, too, adoption is a also a loving option.

 Joyce: Wow.
 That’s not good.
 Leif is worth living.

 Leif: Well put!
 Several generations wiped out from one abortion.
+And counting.
 Absolutely tragic.
 And there have been some 70 million surgical abortions since Roe v.
-Wade.
-Perhaps ten times that amount with chemical abortions.
-The ongoing atrocity is truly mind-boggling.
+Wade and many more chemical ones.
+Perhaps ten times that amount.
+This ongoing atrocity is truly mind-blowing.

 Joyce: You make too much sense.
 Where would I be without Leif?

-Leif: Dead, like the millions of our peers who have been aborted.
-You and I are of the generation that’s lost a third of it peers through prenatal homicide.
+Leif: Dead, like the millions of our peers who have been aborted before birth.
+You and I are of the generation that’s lost a third of its peers through prenatal homicide.
 We are literally ‘abortion-age survivors’.
 The born have a serious obligation to stand up for the unborn who can’t speak for themselves.
 If you’re not part of the solution you’re part of the problem.

 Leave a Reply